Zahangir Alam: Mayor of Gazipur City Corporation

 Police arrested Anisur Rahman Selim, an assistant engineer of Gazipur City Corporation as a suspect of the murder case.
-Mayor Jahangir Alam told the Prothom Alo that he knew about the corruption of Selim but never took any measures against him.
-Jahangir told another news channel, Channel i that he suspected the murder could be caused because of bribe money from contractors.
+Mayor Alam told the Prothom Alo that he knew about the corruption of Selim but never took any measures against him.
+Alam told another news channel, Channel i that he suspected the murder could be caused because of bribe money from contractors.

-On 4 October 2021, the Awami League sent a show cause notice to Alam after a video of him making controversial remarks on former President Sheikh Mujibur Rahman and the number of deaths in the Bangladesh Liberation War leaked and went viral on social media.
+On 4 October 2021, the Awami League sent a show cause notice to Alam after a video of him making controversial remarks on former president Sheikh Mujibur Rahman and the number of deaths in the Bangladesh Liberation War leaked and went viral on social media.
 On 19 November, he was expelled from the Awami League over the comments.
 Justices Mamnoon Rahman and Khandaker Diliruzzaman of High Court Division issued an order asking Alam why contempt of court proceedings should not begin against him for not obeying a 2018 court order that asked him not to disturb the property of the petitioner, Ashraf Uddin Ahmed.
 The Local Government Division suspended Alam from the office of mayor of Gazipur on 26 November.
 Eight cases were filed against him over his comments in which he was able to secure bail.

-Md Tajul Islam, Minister of Local Government, Rural Development and Cooperatives, announced plans in December 2022 to return Alam to the Awami League and describing his previous expulsion as a temporary suspension.
+Md.
+Tajul Islam, Minister of Local Government, Rural Development and Cooperatives, announced plans in December 2022 to return Alam to the Awami League and described his previous expulsion as a temporary suspension.
 On 21 January 2023, Alam was conditionally allowed to rejoin the Awami League.